 Be a Good Manager

 The product owner owns the product backlog, release, and stakeholder management.
 The development team owns quality and delivery.
 Similarly, the scrum master owns processes and manages impediments, so be good at managing the same as a leader.
 Good managers are on top of things that they care about and enable transparency.
 Teams should know what's going on with reported impediments and what processes to follow.
 Managing them is not easy and sometimes needed to make tough decisions when teams break their agreed processes or impediments are not getting resolved.
 You can't use a self-organized team definition to defend yourself for not doing what you are supposed to do.

 Educate Teams on Dependencies Vs. Impediments

 Dependencies and impediments are two different things.
 Teams manage dependencies as they have technical dependencies on other teams and know what these dependencies are.
-Like, team A developing shopping cart and have dependencies on Team B (developing payment methods) to integrate with, they have to coordinate themselves.
+Like, team A develops a shopping cart and has dependencies on Team B (developing payment methods) to integrate with, they have to coordinate themselves.
 Impediments are process knowledge such as conducting useful backlog refinement or estimate stories, learning about technical practices like CI/CD, TDD, or BDD, or not sure how to form a cross-functional team.

 It is not your job to motivate teams rather see what you should not do to demotivate them.
 Ice-breaker, energizer, or learning with fun is facilitation techniques, so it is OK but no need to be a standup comedian.
 You don't need to take food orders or serve coffee to please them.
 You don't need to protect the team and be a mother, but having transparent processes and transparency in work protects teams.